Making a Complaint

 - Any outcomes or recommendations made as part of the complaints investigation process are implemented by Gwent Police to assist in the improvement in the overall quality of service provided

 - If you feel a Police Officer or Police staff member has acted improperly you can make a formal complaint.
-The formal complaints procedure is dictated by statute (Police Reform Act 2002 and Police Conduct Regulations 2008) and overseen by the Independent Police Complaints Commission (IPCC)
+The formal complaints procedure is dictated by statute (Police Reform Act 2002 and Police Conduct Regulations 2008) and overseen by the Independent Office for Police Conduct (IOPC)

 - Almost all complaints are resolved or handled by the Professional Standards Department of Gwent Police